brunch/init-skeleton/README.md

-# init-recipe
+# init-skeleton

-A simple interface that clones or copies recipes.
-Recipe is a base repo for your application (any technology).
+A simple interface that clones or copies skeletons. skeleton is a base repo for your application (any technology).

-`init-recipe` currently just clones or copies the repository, executes `npm install` and removes `.git` directory.
+`init-skeleton` currently just clones or copies the repository, executes `npm install` and removes `.git` directory.
 Useful for [Brunch](http://brunch.io) and [Grunt](http://gruntjs.com) base repos (skeletons).